apache/shenyu-website/versioned_docs/version-2.4.2/plugin-center/fault-tolerance/rate-limiter-plugin.md

 description: rateLimiter plugin
 ---

+# 1. Overview

+## 1.1 Plugin Name

+* RateLimiter Plugin

-## Description
+## 1.2 Appropriate Scenario

-* RateLimiter is core implementation of gateway restrictions on network traffic.

-* the Apache ShenYu gateway provides a variety of current limiting algorithms, including `token bucket algorithm`, `concurrent token bucket algorithm`, `leaky bucket algorithm` and `sliding time window algorithm`.

-* The implementation of current limiting algorithm of Apache ShenYu gateway is based on `redis`.
+* traffic control in gateway cluster environment
+* rate limiting according to specific rules
 * You can set to the interface level, or the parameter level.
 How to use it depends on your traffic configuration.

+## 1.3 Plugin functionality

+* use redis to control gateway traffic

+## 1.4 Plugin code

+* Core Module `shenyu-plugin-ratelimiter`.

+* Core Class `org.apache.shenyu.plugin.ratelimiter.RateLimiterPlugin`
+* Core Class `org.apache.shenyu.plugin.ratelimiter.executor.RedisRateLimiter`

+## 1.5 Added Since Which shenyu version

+* Since ShenYu 2.4.0

-## Technical Solution
+## 1.6 Technical Solution

-#### Using redis token bucket algorithm to limit traffic.
+### 1.6.1 Using redis token bucket algorithm to limit traffic.

 - The system generates the token at a constant rate, and then puts the token into the token bucket.
 - The token bucket's capacity.
 When the bucket is full, the token put into it will be discarded.